 Marketers should focus on e-commerce or in-store pickup options in their digital advertising efforts for 2020.
 New research from Aspire IQ states that 2.5x more people say they will shop exclusively online versus last year.
 Similarly, about 60 percent of all back-to-school shoppers are also browsing for holiday gifts, and more than 35 percent are buying school supplies and holiday gifts at the same time.

 As the message shifts for back-to-school, so will your targeting tactics.

-Third-party data: Third-party data targeting enables the ability to reach specific audiences as they are in the buying cycle.
+Third-party data: Third-party data targeting for back-to-school advertising enables the ability to reach specific audiences as they are in the buying cycle.
 Leverage relevant audiences to drive your back-to-school shopping campaign.
 Below are some of the data segments from third-party data providers that can be used in digital advertising campaigns:

 Contextual category: Back-to-school content isn’t just about education, according to Deloitte’s annual back-to-school survey, 79 percent of the content is about broader themes such as entertainment, health, tech, and food.

 Think about using these contextual category segments in your back-to-school campaigns:

 Entertain > comedy